+The Company accounts for its factoring arrangements as either sales or secured borrowing based on whether it has transferred control over the factored receivables.
 The Company's continuing involvement in factored receivables accounted for as sales is limited to servicing the receivables.
 The Company receives adequate compensation for servicing the receivables and no servicing asset or liability is recorded.

-At December 31, amounts securitized or factored are as follows:
+At December 31, amounts securitized or factored were as follows:

-20 14 2 2013

-Accounted for as secured borrowings \$ 19 \$ 233

-Accounted for as sales 615 348
+Accounted for as secured borrowings 2015 2014 Accounted for as secured borrowings \$ 10 \$ 19 Accounted for as sales 716 615